Garcia / Melocchi / Del Monaco / Campogalliani

-The blending, correct use and combination of the fundamental methods, mecanics and techniques of the Vecchia Scuola as the Garcia School, the Melocchi Method and the Ettore Campogalliani School gave life to the Monsalve Leyton Method ™
+The blending, correct use and combination of the fundamental methods, mecanics and techniques of the the Old School of Singing as the Garcia School, the Melocchi Method and the Ettore Campogalliani School gave life to the Monsalve Leyton Method ™ www.theoldschoolofsinging.com

 The Monsalve Leyton Method ™ is formed directly by three of the most important singing schools in history.
-Giancarlo Monsalve is a direct connection line of the legenrady "Vecchia Scuola di Canto" inherited and passed on from generation to generation.
+Giancarlo Monsalve is a direct connection line of the legenrady "Vecchia Scuola di Canto" the Old School of Singing, inherited and passed on from generation to generation.

 Here a resumed version about the methods and techniques that Giancarlo Monsalve will teach you to master: Monsalve is a direct 4th Generation of the Manuel Garcia School that influenced the voice and powerful high notes of Giacomo Lauri-Volpi who learned this method with his wife who was a student of the Manuel Garcia School.
 Monsalve learned this Method directly from his very first teacher, Nora Lopez Von Briessen, 3rd Generation of the Garcia School.